 Q: How long do different roller shutters last under extreme weather?

-A: Aluminum and treated steel shutters can last 15+ years with proper care; PVC and timber may require replacement or restorative maintenance sooner, especially in harsh climates.
+A: Aluminum and treated steel shutters can last 15+ years with proper care, while PVC and timber may need earlier replacement or restorative work in harsh climates.
+Lifespan depends on coating quality, maintenance, and how exposed the property is to sun, salt, wind, and moisture.

 Q: What hidden costs should I anticipate?